 Potatoes were eaten by 19th Century English and Spanish sailors to protect themselves from scurvy.
 Potatoes are rich in Vitamin C, a needed vitamin to boost immunity.
 A medium potato (150g) with the skin intact provides 27mg, almost half of the recommended daily intake of Vitamin C. Potato benefits include good amount of Vitamin B, and minerals such as potassium, magnesium phosphorus, zinc and iron.

 Potatoes mostly contain carbohydrates and do not contain fat or proteins which make it a good choice for those who cannot digest hard foods.
 Be careful as too much intake of potatoes can lead to acidity.

 Potatoes are a great source of carbohydrates, protein, calcium, niacin and Vitamins C and B-complex.
 These help to fight heart diseases and keep blood pressure at normal.
 Potatoes contain carotenoids, which play a key role in keeping you fit and healthy.
 It also contains Flavonoids which keep bad cholesterol levels low.

 19. Great Source of Fibre:

 Potatoes are great as they contain good amounts of fibre.
-Fibre helps in bowel movement and keeps your digestive system happy.
+Fibre helps in a healthy bowel movement and keeps your digestive system happy.
 If you suffer from bad bowel movement, try eating cooked potatoes that are left to cool.
-This helps to increase the indigestible starch in the potato helping in good bowel movements.
+This helps to increase the indigestible starch in the potato, helping in good bowel movements.

 20. Keep Stress At Bay: